Foxes Lair

 Gondwana 520 million years ago

 The Australian plate is inexorably drifting north and is subducting underneath the Eurasian Plate.
 In a couple of hundred million years Darwin could be a suburb underneath Bali, or possibly a ski resort!
+This subduction is extremely slowly causing the Northern Australian coastline to sink, and the south coastline to rise (unfortunately not as fast a sea level rise from climate warming).

 Stress from tilting of the Australian Plate is a cause of earthquakes like the Meckering quake.